the heft and the edge 26/5/2017 wkj fantasy

 With my hand upon my little ball of yarn.

 His intention, I'm sure, was to remind me of the tale of Theseus and the Minotaur.
-The Athenian king was thrown into the Labyrinth on Knossos, home to that horrible, virgin eating, half man - half bull.
-Naturally it was Theseus' task to kill the Minotaur and he was aided in his task by the lovely virgin (yes, next in line to be eat) Ariadne.
+If you remember, the Athenian king got himself thrown into the Labyrinth on Knossos, home to that horrible, virgin eating, half man - half bull thing.
+Naturally it was Theseus' task to kill the Minotaur.
+And he was helped in this task by the lovely virgin (yes, next in line to be eat) Ariadne.
 All she did, as far as I remember, was give him a ball of twine to help him escape the maze when he'd done the deed.

-Here Sarah was my Ariadne and I Theseus.
-Who then was the Daedalus, maker of the labyrinth?
+Here Sarah was my Ariadne and I was Theseus.
+But who was the Daedalus, maker of this particular labyrinth?
 And what Minotaur must I face before I can be free of it?
 I'll leave the answers to you.

 So there you are: you've had 'Frankenstein: A Modern Prometheus', how about 'The Ministry Rat: A Modern Theseus'?

 It is a touch laughable, I know, for me to make out that I'm anything like Theseus.
 He was a HERO.
-Frightened of nothing: not the Persians at Marathon, nor the hordes of the underworld after the abduction of Persephone, not the Centaurs and certainly
+Frightened of nothing, not the Persians at Marathon, nor the hordes of the underworld after the abduction of Persephone, not the Centaurs and certainly not the Minotaur.

 Rats, rats, rats!